Family Drama: Am I Wrong for Saying No to Extra Treats at Baby Shower?

 When I brought up my feelings to Jessica, she brushed it off, saying she was busy with the baby shower and must have forgotten to thank me.
 This response made me feel even more frustrated and unappreciated.

 I feel like my efforts were taken for granted, and I'm unsure how to address this with Jessica without causing more conflict in the family.
-So reddit, given the circumstances, am I the a*****e for refusing to bake extra treats for my cousin's baby shower?
+So, Reddit, given the circumstances, am I the a*****e for refusing to bake extra treats for my cousin's baby shower?

+Family dynamics significantly shape individual behaviors and expectations, often leading to conflicts like the one described in various scenarios.
+When one person feels pressured to conform to family expectations, it can lead to feelings of resentment and unappreciation, especially when their efforts go unacknowledged or overlooked.
 This dynamic can be particularly pronounced in situations where personal sacrifices are made for family events, such as attending gatherings or providing support.
-These pressures highlight the importance of open communication about expectations and appreciation within family relationships.
 By fostering an environment where family members can express their feelings freely, it becomes possible to mitigate misunderstandings and enhance mutual respect.

 Comment from u/moonlight-dreamer